-Although cephalic access is the preferred route of access for 61% of device implanting physicians in a recent EHRA survey, it was also reported that sole cephalic access is not commonly pursued for CRT implants (8).
-This appears to be due to concerns that the cephalic vein is unable to accommodate three leads, that lead maneuverability might be compromised, or that the process of cephalic cutdown could prolong procedures unnecessarily.
+Although cephalic access is the preferred route of access for 61% of device implanting physicians in a recent European Heart Rhythm Association (EHRA) survey, it was also reported that sole cephalic access is not commonly pursued for CRT implants.8 This appears to be due to concerns that the cephalic vein is unable to accommodate three leads that lead manoeuverability might be compromised, or that the process of cephalic cut down could prolong procedures unnecessarily.
 Our experience suggests that these concerns are unfounded.

-LIMITATIONS
+5 | LIMITATIONS

-This was a non-randomised series, with procedures performed by operators with substantial prior experience of CRT and of the use of cephalic venous cut-down, or by trainees supervised by experienced operators.
+This was a non-randomised series, with procedures performed by operators with substantial prior experience of CRT and of the use of cephalic venous cut down, or by trainees supervised by experienced operators.
 Operator activity varied significantly, with the most active performing over 500 implants and the least active under 10.
-Varying operator experience may have contributed to differences in success rates in the cephalic implants vs the non-cephalic reference group.
-However very high success rates were achieved across a range of operators with the cephalic approach.
+Varying operator experience may have contributed to differences in success rates in the cephalic implants versus the non-cephalic reference group.
+However, very high success rates were achieved across a range of operators with the cephalic approach.